 The Newport Community Action Committe (NCAC) incorporated in 1985 to “further the common welfare and well-being of the community of Newport”.
 Their mission is to promote education and health, provide a meeting place for information exchange, unify the efforts of local organizations and interested citizens, encourage the preservation of local Appalachian crafts and arts, promote the values of the rural community, and contribute to the quality of life of Newport residents.

 Maintaining the historic Newport High School as a community center for the Village is their primary challenge.
-The Newport Rec Center, as it is known now, was built in 1933 and served as a high school and elementary school until 1985.
+The Newport Community Center, as it is known now, was built in 1933 and served as a high school and elementary school until 1985.
 The citizens of Newport envisioned a future for this beautiful old building and purchased it from the county when it was retired as a school.
-Now, as it ages, many updates and renovations are needed in order to sustain the building which is in need of large capital investments (roof, plumbing, electrical, heating and cooling, etc.) Operating on a small budget, with income generated primarily from facility rentals and various fundraisers, the NCAC must rely heavily on community support.
+Now, as it ages, many updates and renovations are needed in order to sustain the building which is in need of large capital investments (windows, plumbing, electrical, heating and cooling, etc.) Operating on a small budget, with income generated primarily from facility rentals and various fundraisers, the NCAC must rely heavily on community support.

 Updates and Donors' Comments